Rug Care Guide

 Vacuuming your rug regularly will prevent dust and debris from settling into the base fibres of your rug.
 However, extra care must be taken and the use of high-powered vacuums (mainly Dyson and Oreck) may pull threads out of the back and can cause sprouts (loose threads).
 Canister vacuums without beater bars are the most effective and a low-powered setting on any machine is best.

-Moths are a natural enemy of your rug as they prefer natural fibres and like dark places.
+Moths are a natural enemy of wool rugs as they prefer natural fibres and dark places (under beds and chests, for example).
 To help protect your rug and to prevent uneven colour fading caused by bright sunlight, the rug should be lifted and turned, particularly if it is under furniture.
+Regular vacuuming will also help deter moths.

-Moisture is also damaging to your rug.
-Never lay a rug on a damp floor as the wet can cause rot.
+Moisture is also damaging to your wool and silk/bamboo silk rugs (but isn't a problem for /re/PURPOSE PERFORMANCE fibres).
+Never lay a rug on a damp floor as the wet can cause rot and/or discolouration in wools and silks.
 If the rug needs cleaning seek professional help.